jameskong098/mfalock/listener/README.md

 ## Purpose

 The `listener.py` script acts as a simple TCP server.
-It listens on a specified port for incoming connections.
-When the main web server (`web_server.py`) processes an authentication attempt (either success or failure), it sends a message ("SUCCESS" or "FAILURE") to this listener service.
+It listens on a specified port for incoming connections from the main web server (`web_server.py`).
+When the web server processes an authentication attempt (either success or failure), it sends a message ("SUCCESS" or "FAILURE") to this listener service.

-- The listener now automatically communicates with the Raspberry Pi Pico running `servo_lock.py` via serial (USB).
+- The listener automatically copies the necessary `servo.py` file to the connected Raspberry Pi Pico using `mpremote`.
+- It then uses `mpremote exec` to directly execute commands on the Pico to control the servo motor via the copied `servo.py`.
-- When a "SUCCESS" message is received, the listener sends an `unlock` command to the Pico, waits 5 seconds, then sends a `lock` command to re-lock the servo.
+- When a "SUCCESS" message is received, the listener executes code on the Pico to unlock the servo, waits for a configured delay, then executes code to re-lock the servo.
-- The Pico must be running `servo_lock.py` and connected via USB (usually `/dev/ttyACM0`).
+- The Pico must be connected via USB for `mpremote` to function.

 The `handle_message` function within `listener.py` implements these actions.
 For example:
-- **On "SUCCESS":** Sends `unlock` to the Pico, waits, then sends `lock`.
+- **On "SUCCESS":** Executes unlock code on the Pico, waits, then executes lock code.
 - **On "FAILURE":** (No servo action by default, but you can add your own logic.)

 ## Configuration

 - **`LISTENER_HOST`**: Set to `'0.0.0.0'` to listen on all available network interfaces on the device running the listener.
 - **`LISTENER_PORT`**: The port number the listener server will bind to.
 This **must** match the `LISTENER_PI_PORT` configured in `web_server.py`.
 The default is `8080`.
-- **`/dev/ttyACM0`**: The default serial port for the Pico.
-Change this in `listener.py` if your Pico appears on a different port.
+- **`ALLOWED_WEB_SERVER_IP`**: The IP address of the main web server Pi.
+The listener will *only* accept connections from this IP address.
+This **must** be configured correctly in `listener.py`.
+- **`UNLOCK_TO_LOCK_DELAY`**: The time in seconds the listener waits after unlocking before sending the lock command.
+Default is 3 seconds.

 ## Finding the Listener Pi's IP Address